 Oak Ridge National Laboratory (ORNL) is the largest multi-program science and energy laboratory of the U.S. Department of Energy.
 As part of the original University Partnerships vision, ORNL established a founding group of core partners with the major southeastern research universities, including UVA.
 Each core partner university has two formal linkages to ORNL: 1) a seat on the Board of Governors and S&T Committee, and a 2) Core University Liaison.
 ORNL and the core universities work together through the team of University Liaisons.
-UVA's ORNL Liaison is Dean Evasius.
-As Liaison, Dean serves as PI on the ORNL Liaison grant and is responsible for the ORNL-UVA Travel Fund Program, which provides funding to faculty, students, and staff in support of the ORNL-UVA relationship.
+UVA's ORNL Liaison serves as PI on the ORNL Liaison grant and is responsible for the ORNL-UVA Travel Fund Program, which provides funding to faculty, students, and staff in support of the ORNL-UVA relationship.

 ORNL-UVA TRAVEL GRANTS

 UVA’s Office of the Vice President for Research receives funding from ORNL to provide travel grants for students, faculty, and research staff visiting the Lab to use ORNL’s world class user facilities and/or to collaborate with ORNL scientists.
 The travel grants are intended to facilitate a short-term visit to the Lab, with the goal of establishing long-term collaborations.
 A short description of these facilities is included below, along with descriptions of ORNL’s Graduate Opportunities (GO!)
 Program and several funding mechanisms that support student research at ORNL.
 Travel grants will reimburse up to $2500 for travel, lodging at the ORNL Guest House, and per diem expenses.
 Graduate students and research staff must apply through their faculty advisor.
 Graduate students and research staff must apply through their faculty advisor.
-To apply, faculty members can fill out this form or send an email to ORNL-UVA@virginia.edu that includes:
+To apply, faculty members can send an email to ORNL-UVA@virginia.edu that includes:

 Name and title of the traveler